poliva-optionti/rest-bundle/README.md

 > This library is not ready for release yet.
 Do not use in production!

+You can check the documentation [here](/src/Resources/docs/0.intro.md), but frist familiarize yourself with this readme.

 ## Features:
 - Create RESTful endpoints in seconds with our awesome RestController
 - Json-Schema forms by `limenius/liform`